 Remember to bring your glasses or put your contact lenses, your instructor will make you read a number plate 20 meters in front of you.
 If you haven’t had an eye test in a while then it is probably a good idea to get your prescription up to date.
 It’s really important to ensure you have clear vision so you can see your surroundings and any road signs.

 It’s finally here, the moment you’ve been waiting for – you’re in the driving seat and you’re ready to start driving!
 Your instructor will talk you through the cockpit drill or the DSSSM.
 Are the doors closed?
 Seat in a comfortable position?
 Steering position established?
 Seatbelts on?
 Mirrors adjusted?
 Get used to this and remember it because you’re going to need to do this every time you drive.

 6. Don’t Be Afraid to Speak Up and Ask Questions

 Your driving instructor (your Passmate!) is your friend and your coach/ teacher, they are definitely not here to judge you and will most likely prefer if you ask questions.
 If there is something you are unsure of such as the clutch/ how your mirrors should be positioned/ how to hold the steering wheel then ask ask ask ask ask!
 It will spark a beneficial discussion between the two of you which will most likely result in you learning something new!

 7. Book a lesson time that suits you

 If you’re not a morning person (I definitely am not) then don’t book your driving lesson for 7 am when you know you could be feeling groggy or tired – book it when you feel you know you’ll be at your peak performance both mentally and physically.
+Whether you are based in Merseyside or the Wirral area, try to stick to local instructors to make sure you don’t have to travel far.
 Arrive to your lesson having had a good clear nights sleep and under no circumstances consume alcohol the night before!